Learning Philosophy

 Ministry

-Service is an essential part of learning.
-If your child completes thirteen years of education without learning the value and importance of service, (actually making time for it), why would we expect them to begin on their own afterward?
-The Christian life is a path toward service.
-We show them the way they should go.
-While we are not saved by works, our works testify to the world that we are redeemed and renewed by the Spirit of God.
+While we are not saved by works, our works testify to the world that we have been redeemed and renewed by the Spirit of God.
 They will know us by our love.

-Our curriculum is designed to provide opportunities for service that grow in scope and responsibility as students mature—ranging from simple acts of kindness and thoughtfulness, to participation in church ministries and projects that support the sharing of the Good News.
+Portals is designed to provide opportunities for service that grow in scope and responsibility as students mature—ranging from simple acts of kindness and thoughtfulness, to participation in church ministries and projects that support the sharing of the Good News.

 “But be doers of the word, and not hearers only, deceiving your own selves.” -James 1:22